-4.1.4 The Overview and Scrutiny Committee, as part of its monitoring regime, reviews the outcome of the feasibility report, and should the museum move to trust status that the Committee also monitor the impact on the Museum Trust after it has been in existence for six months.
+- 4.1.6 The Overview and Scrutiny Committee, as part of its monitoring regime, reviews the outcome of the feasibility report, and should the museum move to trust status that the Committee also monitor the impact on the Museum Trust after it has been in existence for six months. - 4.1.7 If there is the need, the Overview and Scrutiny Committee undertakes a further piece of Scrutiny activity at the appropriate stage in the process.